A. Togay Koralturk, Best-Selling PMP Author

 The format reinforces the agile shift.
 With agile and hybrid making up around 60% of the exam and running through every domain, you have to be comfortable moving between predictive, agile, and hybrid thinking from one question to the next.
 A candidate who has only ever worked in one approach — most often predictive — is exactly who the modern exam is designed to stretch, so a balanced preparation across all three is essential.

-The ECO is not just a description of the exam — it is your study blueprint.
+Start by downloading the ECO itself: it is a free PDF on PMI's website, and it is the only fully authoritative copy — third-party summaries lag behind each update.
+From there, treat it as your study blueprint rather than just a description of the exam.
 Map your preparation to its domains and tasks, and weight your time by the percentages: Process and People still make up nearly three-quarters of the exam, but Business Environment now demands real attention rather than a quick skim.
 Above all, give agile and hybrid the larger share they now command, and practice recognizing which approach a scenario calls for.
-Working task by task through the outline ensures you do not leave a tested topic uncovered.
+Working task by task through the outline, then building a structured PMP study plan around the heaviest-weighted domains, ensures you do not leave a tested topic uncovered.

-A good prep course is built around the current ECO so you are not trying to reverse-engineer it yourself — and, just as important, it teaches all three approaches from the ground up.
+A good prep course is built around the current ECO so you are not trying to reverse-engineer it yourself, and, just as important, it teaches all three approaches from the ground up.
 The exam mixes predictive, agile, and hybrid, and almost no candidate arrives fluent in all three: most people strong in agile have little predictive grounding, and the reverse is just as common.
-There is no passing the exam on one approach alone, so the resource you choose has to assume nothing.
-Our PMP Certification Training course and PMP Study Guide teach every approach and exam topic step by step, assuming zero prior knowledge, so a gap in one approach does not cost you the exam.
+There is no passing the notoriously demanding PMP exam on one approach alone, so the resource you choose has to assume nothing.
+Our PMP Certification Training course and PMP Study Guide, the most complete on the market, teach every approach and exam topic step by step, assuming zero prior knowledge, so a gap in one approach does not cost you the exam.
 Before you start, confirm you meet the PMP certification requirements — the ECO governs the exam, but eligibility is a separate gate.

 The ECO is PMI's official document defining what the PMP exam tests.
 It organizes every topic into three domains — People, Process, and Business Environment — splits each into tasks (26 in total), and assigns each domain a weighting that determines how many questions it gets.
 Every exam question is drawn from it, which makes it the key reference for planning your study.